 Dr. Linehan recognized early on that the chronically suicidal patients with BPD she had been treating had been raised in profoundly invalidating environments.
 This first step in addressing this was to create a climate of unconditional acceptance.
-This was followed by identifying the need for a true commitment to treatment from patients, who also needed to be willing to accept their dire level of emotional dysfunction.
+This was followed by identifying the need for a true commitment to treatment from patients, who also need to be willing to accept their dire level of emotional dysfunction.

-The DBT therapist and patient work through issues experienced by the patient over the prior week systematically recorded on diary cards.
+The DBT therapist and patient work through issues experienced by the patient over the prior week, systematically recording them on diary cards.
 This therapy component follows a treatment target hierarchy.
 The highest priority in this hierarchy is always Self-injurious and suicidal behaviors.
 Second in priority are behaviors that interfere with the course of treatment.
 These are also therapy-interfering behaviors.
 Third, priority is the improvement of the patient’s general quality of life.
 Individual therapy provides a safe environment for the therapist and patient to work towards improving skill use.

 The Dialectical Behavior Therapy program at The Delray Center for Healing is the most intensive and developed in the state of Florida.
-And one of the most advanced in the United States.
+And, one of the most advanced in the United States.
 The multidisciplinary Delray Center treatment team has 8 members, including a double Board-Certified DBT Psychiatrist.
 This is the only program that has adapted an introduction level group for immediate participation, a teen-focused skills group, and a full-scale DBT skills group for family members of clients.
-This comprehensive approach has yielded extraordinary results in even the most complex cases.
+This comprehensive approach has yielded extraordinary results in even the most complex personality disorder Florida cases.

-The existence of multiple skills groups provide options to help accommodate personal and professional schedules.
+The existence of multiple skills groups provides options to help accommodate personal and professional schedules.
 Some prefer daytime groups while others prefer the 6:00 PM groups that allow for a full-time work schedule.
-The presence of so many DBT trained professionals allows the possibility for treatment with a DBT psychiatrist, nutritionist, and a number of different individual and family therapists.
+The presence of so many DBT trained professionals allows for the possibility for treatment with a DBT psychiatrist, nutritionist, and a number of different individual and family therapists.
 When necessary, the different Dialectical Behavior Therapy groups can be incorporated into higher levels of care.
 These include Partial Hospitalization Programs (PHP) and Intensive Outpatient Programs (IOP).
 And, can help with conditions such as depression, addiction, bipolar disorder, eating disorders, and trauma.

-The “Introduction to DBT Group” allows for immediate participation in a group setting.
-All while preparing clients to start the more advanced and structured DBT Skills Group.
+The “Introduction to DBT Group” allows for immediate participation in a group setting. all while preparing clients to start the more advanced and structured DBT Skills Group.
 The introductory group familiarizes participants with the general therapeutic concepts, to facilitate the learning of more advanced concepts later.
 The curriculum does not yet have the DBT module organization.
 Individual therapy participation is a strong suggestion, but not an absolute requirement for this level of treatment.
 In addition, the Delray Center offers a unique Family DBT skills group, which convenes on Wednesdays at 10:00 AM.

 “Finding Dr. Rodriguez and the Delray Center for Healing was life changing for me.
 I came to his office broken and hopeless, and he has helped me build a meaningful and happy life.”